adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2018-12-31-a-ui-testing-approach.md

 date: 2018-12-31T13:41:45.250Z
 description: 'or: How I wrote the same 3 tests over and over again'
 tags:
-  - Develoment testing
+  - Development testing
 ---
 We are going to look at one way of structuring an app to help make your testing life easier.

 ### The architectural building block

-At a high level this is the fundamental rule that we are trying to followin the architecture of our application:
+At a high level this is the fundamental rule that we are trying to following the architecture of our application:

 ```js
 const updatePipeline = evt => updateUi(updateState(evt.detail.action))